 Let's be real: Process can be both a lifesaver and a straitjacket.
 Process for process's sake is indeed a joke.
 But disdain for process and the outright rejection of it are willful derelictions of duty for any entrepreneur and business leader motivated to achieve big things.

-When deployed well, process is protective armor from the following threats:
+When deployed well, the process is protective armor from the following threats:

 - Distractions and interruptions that pull attention away from your priorities